muhammadalipak/Git_session/README.md

 why its bold

+is the last line always bold even if i leave one empty line as well

 =======
 My name is Muhammad Atif and my akeana ID is  :muhammad.atif@akeana.com We are ALI, ATTABIK and USAMA